Mathuv/guides-django/README.md

 ### The Structure

 Each repository is a Django template that can be used as is.
 Each template has a guide that outlines the changes made and why I made them.
+All of these templates will work for Linux and OSX.
+I will bring out a Windows version soon.
+The reason why they won't work, out of the box, on Windows is because Vagrant requires some extra configuration to work on Windows.
+I will go over this at a future date.

 ### Who this is for